Rigidity of the saddle connection complex: Flip pairs and convex quadrilateral boundaries

 If there exists a cylinder with slope $\theta\in\RP^1$ having $b,e$ as transverse arcs, then every straight-line trajectory with slope $\theta$ emanating from the interior of $b$ and $e$ will form closed (non-singular) loops.
 Consider the straight-line flows emanating from $b$ and $e$ and pointing into the kite $Q$.
-For positive slopes, some trajectory emanating from the interior of $e$ will hit an endpoint of its opposite side in $Q$.
-Similarly, for negative slopes, some trajectory starting from the interior of $b$ will hit an end endpoint of its opposite side.
-Finally, for the vertical slope, there is a trajectory starting from an interior point of $b$ that crosses $e$, and then hits the corner of $Q$ opposite the common corner of $b$ and $e$.
+For positive slopes, some trajectory emanating from the interior of $e$ will hit a singularity which is an endpoint of the opposite side to $e$ in $Q$.
+Similarly, for negative slopes, some trajectory starting from the interior of $b$ will hit an endpoint of its opposite side.
+Finally, for the vertical slope, there is a downward trajectory starting from an interior point of $b$ that crosses $e$, and then hits the corner of $Q$ opposite the common corner of $b$ and $e$.
 Therefore, such a cylinder exists only for the horizontal slope, yielding the claim.